Tomak-UOS/filecoin-whitepaper/2. definition of a decentralized storage network/README.md

 ---

-[^1]: In the case where the Manage protocol relies on a blockchain, we consider the miners as auditors, since they verify andcoordinate storage providers
+[^1]: In the case where the Manage protocol relies on a blockchain, we consider the miners as auditors, since they verify and coordinate storage providers